vdepizzol/vdepizzol/README.md

+**Hoi!
+I’m Vinicius.
+I believe that empathy and curiosity about why we move through this world the way we do are key to solving problems.**

-### Hey.
-I’m Vinicius Depizzol.
-I’m a designer living in San Francisco.
-I like learning about languages, history, and art.
-For the past decade, I’ve been untangling the intersection of code, product, and design.
+I like learning about history, languages, art, and so many other things.
+For the past decade I have embraced the exciting intersection of code, product, and design.

-Currently, I’m a designer at [@github](https://github.com/github).
+Currently, I’m designing this [very website](https://github.com).
 Here I’m helping to scale its design system and improve workflows for developers around the globe.

-In the past I’ve designed thoughtful web apps for modern developers at [@microsoft](https://github.com/microsoft) in the Cloud & AI division.
-Before that I was at [@xamarin](https://github.com/xamarin), where I've been collaborating with immensely talented people ever since.
+[In the past](https://adxlv.co/work/) I designed [thoughtful web services](https://adxlv.co/work/azure-devops/) for Microsoft in the Cloud & AI division.
+Before that, I [joined Xamarin](https://adxlv.co/work/xamarin/) as their first designer, and ever since I’ve been collaborating with immensely talented people.

-I believe that empathy and curiosity about why we move through this world the way we do are key to solving problems.
+I grew up in the Brazilian southeast coast, and been calling San Francisco home for almost a decade.

 ### Areas of interest
-Product design, frontend implementation and prototyping, information architecture, software development.
+- Product design, frontend implementation and prototyping, information architecture, software development.

-Human history, anthropology, linguistics, urbanism, public transit, social justice.
+- Human history, anthropology, linguistics, urbanism, public transit, social justice.

-Photography, videography, sketching.
+- Photography, videography, drawing, sketching.

 ### Tools
-Figma, Visual Studio Code.
+- Figma, Visual Studio Code.

-Davinci Resolve, Adobe Lightroom.
+- Davinci Resolve, Adobe Lightroom.
+- Inkscape, Blender.

-Pen & paper.
+- Pen & paper.

 ### Other things I like
 Lo-fi hip hop beats.
 Italian food.
 Maps.
 Yoshi’s island.
+Mario Kart.

 ### Pronoum
 He/him.

+### Languages
+English, Portuguese, Italian, Spanish.